Understand your company's position and learn more about the options available

 Rescue, Recovery, and Closure Options for Farmers and Agriculture workers

 Many farm owners and agricultural workers are experiencing financial problems at the moment, largely because of factors outside their control.
 If you work in the farming industry, increased payroll and pension obligations, lower prices for produce, and a pound that’s faltering against the euro, could be causing serious financial issues for you and your business.

 Although all types of farm are experiencing these problems, UK dairy farms in particular seem to be suffering.
 According to Defra figures, the income of a dairy farm has fallen by 45% in England and Wales, and as much as 80% in Northern Ireland.

 A combination of factors, including a change in supply and demand, is the cause.
-The popularity of milk alternatives, an abundance of milk supplies globally, and a fall in prices (figures show that milk prices dropped by 21% for the year ending February 2016¹), have all created financial problems within the dairy industry.
+The popularity of milk alternatives, an abundance of milk supplies globally, and a fall in prices, have all created financial problems within the dairy industry.